-- (a) keep all medical records in a way that ensures that medical confidentiality is respected at all times. - (b) Records shall be stored in a manner that ensures protection from damage, alteration and theft. - (c) The record-keeping system should ensure that all records are accessible whenever needed within a reasonable time. - (d) These records should be organized in a way that ensures traceability and available throughout the required retention period.
+- (a) keep all medical records in a way that ensures that medical confidentiality is respected at all times. - (b) Records shall be stored in a manner that ensures protection from damage, alteration and theft. - (c) The record-keeping system shall ensure that all records are accessible whenever needed within a reasonable time. - (d) These records should be organized in a way that ensures traceability and available throughout the required retention period. - (e) Computer filed records shall be backed-up daily and stored in a different physical location or within the icloud.